MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/get-vmnetworkadapter-doesnt-report-ip-addresses.md

 ---
-title: Get-VMNetworkAdapter command does not report IP Addresses
+title: Get-VMNetworkAdapter command does not report IP addresses
-description:
-ms.date: 04/06/2021
+description: Describes a problem in which the output of the `Get-VMNetworkAdapter` command doesn't contain the IP addresses that are associated with the specified adapter. ms.date: 04/06/2021
 author: Teresa-Motiv
 ms.author: v-tea